jjmschofield/iterm2-config/README.md

 Install syntax highlighting:
 `$ brew install zsh-syntax-highlighting`

+Copy in the `.zshrc` file.
+Note this will source your existing `~/.bash_profile` - you may need to modify this based on OS.

+`$ cp -f .zshrc ~./.zshrc`

+The `.zshrc` is optimized for OSX and has *opinions* review it's contents and tweak as you see fit (specifically plugins).
 ## Cool Tricks
 * option + -> will skip forward a word
 * option + <- will skip back a word